 Montessori Homeschool Routine

 But where to start?
-What's the best way to complete all the tasks considers to be appropriate for a Montessori school ages 3-6?
+What's the best way to complete all the tasks considered to be appropriate for a Montessori school ages 3-6?
 And how do I keep all those lessons, activities, and planning within my small budget?
 Here's what I found!

-After reading though Lisa's ebook, and having some discussion with my husband, we decided that homeschooling is the best thing we can do for our children at this point in our life.
+After reading through Lisa's ebook, and having some discussion with my husband, we decided that homeschooling is the best thing we can do for our children at this point in our life.
 So question one answered: YES!

-After you answered that first question, you are ready to start some research and work on a routine that will work best for your family.
+After you answer that first question, you are ready to start some research and work on a routine that will work best for your family.
 I wanted to be sure to explore all options out there for how to best present Montessori preschool to my children.
 I listed some of my finds here for you to use in your own research.

 |Photo by Marie Mack|

-Sequence of Work and Scope Books:
+The sequence of Work and Scope Books:

 Counting Coconuts Circle Time and Calendar: I love the idea of circle time with a calendar.
 We all use time and calendars daily.
 Circle time would be a great way to focus children before lessons and a great way to end the day.